 Breach of fiduciary duty

-When people are married, they have a duty to act in the best interests of their spouses.
-In addition to that obligation, spouses owe one another a fiduciary duty to avoid wasting community assets.
+When people are married, they have a fiduciary duty, meaning an obligation to act in the best interests of their spouses.
+In addition to that obligation, spouses should avoid wasting community assets.

-When one spouse transfers, sells, or otherwise disposes of community assets without the other spouse’s consent with the intent to deprive them of a fair share of the property, the spouse can be guilty of wasting community assets.
+When one spouse transfers, sells, or otherwise disposes of community assets without the other spouse’s consent and with the intent to deprive the other spouse of a fair share of marital property, the offending spouse can be guilty of wasting community assets.

 The biggest difference between actual and constructive fraud is that the latter does not require the wronged spouse to prove that the other spouse acted dishonestly or had the intent to deceive.
 Therefore, a spouse is more likely to succeed on a constructive fraud claim when there is not enough evidence to prove an actual fraud claim.

-What Are the Examples of Divorce Fraud in Texas?
+What Are Examples of Divorce Fraud in Texas?

-Some of the most common examples of fraud in Texas divorces include:
+Listed below are some of the most common examples of fraud in Texas divorces:

-Transferring community property to third parties as gifts; and
+Transferring community property to third parties as gifts

 Acquiring debt before or during the divorce process with the intent to make their soon-to-be-former spouse pay for it (Learn more about dividing debt in a Texas divorce.)

-It is essential to consult with a knowledgeable divorce attorney if you think that your spouse committed fraud.
+It is essential to consult with a knowledgeable Fort Hood divorce attorney if you think that your spouse committed fraud.

 When Can a Spouse Be Guilty of Divorce Fraud?

-The judge will consider a number of factors when determining whether or not a spouse is guilty of divorce fraud to justify an unequal division of community property.
+The judge will consider a number of factors when determining whether or not a spouse is guilty of divorce fraud, which may be necessary to justify an unequal division of community property.

 The judge will determine the reasonableness of the gifts, expenditures, and transfers of community property by considering the following factors:

-The presence of special circumstances to justify the gift, expenditure, or transfer of community property; and
+The presence of special circumstances to justify the gift, expenditure, or transfer of community property

 If the court determines that a spouse is guilty of divorce fraud, it will take the following actions to award a larger share of community assets to the wronged spouse:

-Determine the total value of the spouses’ community assets had the spouse not committed fraud;
+Determine the total value of the spouses’ community assets had the offending spouse not committed fraud

-Calculate the value of the community asset that was affected by the spouse’s fraud; and
+Calculate the value of the community asset that was affected by the spouse’s fraud

 In order to divide the community property in a just and right manner, the wronged spouse may be awarded monetary damages in addition to or instead of a larger share of community assets.

-If you believe that your spouse committed divorce fraud, do not hesitate to contact an experienced lawyer to help you succeed on your claim of fraud.
+If you believe that your spouse committed divorce fraud, do not hesitate to contact an experienced lawyer to help you succeed with your claim.
 A Fort Hood divorce lawyer will protect your fair share of community property if you have become a victim of actual or constructive fraud.